MishC/employee-polls/README.md

+# Employee-polls.

-Employee-polls.
-Where employees can add a poll (a question) with answers A or B. For each question, you can see details like who posed that question and who answered it.
+Webapp written in React.
+Employees can add a poll (a question) with answers A or B. For each question, you can see details like who posed that question and who answered it.
 That employee with the biggest sum of questions asked + questions answered is the winner on the leaderboard.

+### See live

+[delicate-otter-cd5c3f.netlify.app]

+Here you can see passwords and ids which you can use for login employee-polls/src/backend/_DATA.js

+F.e. name: `sarahedo` password: `password123`

 ### What must be updated